AlaskaAirlines/AuroDesignTokens/README.md

 Design Tokens are abstract UI atomic values that make up the greater Orion Design System (ODT).

-The goal of this project is to maintain these core values in such a way as to feed the UI of other engineering efforts rather than be looked upon as a manually communicated design dependency.
+The goal of this project is to maintain these core values in such a way as to feed the UI of other engineering efforts, rather than be a manually communicated design dependency.

 ## Contained within this repository